gecko0307/electronvolt/README.md

 Atrium
 ======
-The goal of this project is to create a full-fledged 3D platform game, entirely in D language (http://dlang.org).
+The goal of this project is to create a first-person shooter with physics based puzzles, entirely in D language (http://dlang.org).

 Atrium uses OpenGL for rendering, thus (theoretically) supporting all platforms that provide OpenGL API.
 Currently Atrium is well-tested on